infinum/wordpress-handbook/Development environment setup/Local Database.md

 By default all your databases will be available at `localhost:3306`.

-For previewing the databases we recommend using [TablePlus](https://tableplus.com/) or any other database management tool.
+For previewing the databases we recommend using [Sequel Ace](https://sequel-ace.com/), [TablePlus](https://tableplus.com/) or any other database management tool.